usc-isi-digelements/search-fields-dialog/README.md

 # search-fields-dialog

-A Polymer Element showing search fields in a modal dialog.
+A Polymer Element showing search fields in a configurable styled dialog.

 ### Example
 ```html